Getting Started with Clak

 Choice Options (

-):- Restricts input to predefined choices
+color):- Restricts input to predefined choices

 - Provides validation out of the box